hackforla/HomeUniteUs/README.md

 6. Message a team member to obtain values for the .env file
 7. From the ``app/`` directory run ``npm run dev`` to start a development server at ``http://127.0.0.1:4040/``

-The setup for the front end application is now complete and in order to get the server running reference the instructions [here](https://github.com/hackforla/HomeUniteUs/tree/main/api).
+The setup for the front end application is now complete and you should see the website running in your browser at the listed port.
+In order to get the server running reference the instructions [here](https://github.com/hackforla/HomeUniteUs/tree/main/api).
 If you run into any issues please message one of our team members.

 ### Working with issues